 The Medium Term Financial Outlook makes assumptions about future funding contributions from Partners based on information which is currently available.
-Using this information it is forecast that Health Board funding is likely to increase by £57m between 2019-20 and 2021-22, with Council funding expected to reduce by £6m over the same time period.
+Using this information it is forecast that Health Board funding is likely to increase by £54m between 2019-20 and 2021-22, with Council funding expected to reduce by £4m over the same time period.
 The Scottish Government has been clear in its commitment to increase the health budget over the lifetime of the current parliament and the increase in anticipated funding from the Health Board is reflective of this.
-Funding for local government for Health and Social Care will see a £160 million increase in investment across Scotland in 2019-20.
-There has been no commitment to continue to increase investment in Social Care beyond 2019-20 and it is assumed that for 2020-21 and 2021-22 that funding levels continue to reduce from 2020-21 and is reflective of funding levels over recent years.
+Funding for local government for Health and Social Care has been protected in 2019-20 and will see a £160 million increase in investment across Scotland.
+There has been no commitment to retain this protection beyond 2019-20 and it is assumed that for 2020-21 and 2021-22 that funding levels continue to reduce from 2020-21 and is reflective of funding levels over recent years.